The Bankrate promise

 Navy Federal More Rewards American Express® Card

-On top of its low interest rates, the Navy Federal More Rewards American Express® Card offers an unlimited 3X points for groceries, dining, gas and transit.
+On top of its low interest rates, the Navy Federal More Rewards American Express® Card* offers an unlimited 3X points for groceries, dining, food deliveries, gas and transit.
 This is an impressive combination of everyday categories, covering some of the average American’s biggest spending categories, according to the U.S. Bureau of Labor Statistics.

 The card includes several perks that provide good long-term value.
 On top of charging no foreign transaction fees, it also doesn’t charge balance transfer fees.
 This is better than most traditional rewards cards, which typically charge a balance transfer fee of 3 to 5 percent.